EmuDeck/emudeck.github.io/docs/wip/emudeck-update-mm-dd-yyyy.md

 * Removed 3DS and GameCube symlinks with proper logic to ensure ROMs are not lost
     * [#1005](https://github.com/dragoonDorise/EmuDeck/pull/1005)
 * Steam Input
-    * Added a "EmuDeck - Steam Deck Radial Menus XL" profile with all emulators mapped
+    * Added a `EmuDeck - Steam Deck Radial Menus XL` profile with all emulators mapped
         * Pressure sensitivity dialed way down from the previous profile
         * [#1018](https://github.com/dragoonDorise/EmuDeck/pull/1018)
+    * Added `EmuDeck - Controller Hotkeys` and `EmuDeck - Frontend Controller Hotkeys` profiles for controllers.
+See the [Hotkeys](../controls-and-hotkeys/steamos/hotkeys.md) page for a full list of the new hotkeys
 * Moved all `/bin/sh` and `/usr/bin/bash` to `/bin/bash`
     * [#972](https://github.com/dragoonDorise/EmuDeck/pull/972)
 * Updated emulatorInit/isLatestVersionGH